donishadsmith/neurocaps/docs/examples/custom.rst

 interpolation.
 Some parcellations may have issues projecting from MNI space to fsLR space.
 The ``knn_dict`` parameter, which is available in both ``CAP.caps2niftis`` and ``CAP.caps2surf`` can be used to improve the visualization.
-The KNN method uses a reference atlas (either Schaefer or AAL) as a mask to determine the non-background voxels to interpolate prior to projecting from MNI to fsLR space. *Note, for this method, only the "maps" sub-key is required, the other sub-keys are optional*.
+The KNN method uses a reference atlas (either Schaefer or AAL) as a mask to determine the non-background voxels to interpolate prior to projecting from MNI to fsLR space. *Note, for this method, only the "maps" subkey is required, the other subkeys are optional*.

 .. code-block:: python